rbuckton/proposal-enum/README.md

   - The `@@formatEnum` method is modified to convert a bitwise combination of flag values into a comma separated string of corresponding names.
 If no corresponding name can be found, the SV of the bits is appended to the string.
+- `Enum.BigIntFlags(key, value, autoValue)` - An enum mapper function that is similar to `BigInt[@@toEnum]`, but with the following changes:
+  - The auto-increment behavior is changed to shift the current auto-increment value left by `1n`.
+  - The `@@parseEnum` method is modified to parse a comma-separated string and OR the resulting values together.
+If no corresponding name can be found and the name can be successfully coerced to a BigInt, that `BigInt` is OR'ed with the result.
+  - The `@@formatEnum` method is modified to convert a bitwise combination of flag values into a comma separated string of corresponding names.
+If no corresponding name can be found, the SV of the bits is appended to the string.
+- `Enum.ADT(key, value, autoValue, options)` - An enum mapper function that produces a unique enum member factory based on `key` and `options`.

 ```ts
 let Enum: {